hasan-moni-321/Interactive-Care-Assignment/README.md

 python script.py

 Step-9:  Check!
 A directory named output_data should create in the myproject folder.
 Where pdf file will generated in categorized folder.
 And Categorized_resume.csv file will generated.

+##   How to Increase Accuracy
+1. Increase the number of meaningful data.
+2. Drop the Outlier (I didn't drop the outlier because of the small dataset).
+3. Drop the Duplicate data (I didn't drop duplicate data because of the small dataset).
+4. Test with Different Regression Machine Learning Model and Choose the best one for example Bayesian Linear Regression, Polynomial Regression, Lasso Regression, SVM.
+5. Use Skopt, Optuna Libraries for Hyperparameter Tuning.
+6. Increase the Number of Features and choose the most correlated features for training.
+7. Use Tensorflow Keras Tuner for Hyperparameter Tuning of Deep Neural Network.

 Note: model size is 433.9 MB.
 That is large size of model.
 For that I kept the model in my Google Drive.
 I used only 15 pdf files for running script.py file.
 Those 15 pdf file are located in the input_data directory.